 Connecticut Lottery Corporation Special Meeting of the Board of Directors March 17, 2020 Page 5 of 5

-- (D. Capps Evans): Second, this is Dawna Capps Evans. - (P. Birney): Ok we have a motion and a second, all those in favor of moving to Executive Session, please signify by saying 'Aye'.
+(P. Birney): Ok we have a motion and a second, all those in favor of moving to Executive Session, please signify by saying 'Aye'.

 (All): Aye.